TartanLlama/tartanllama.github.io/_drafts/toxicity-in-tech.md

 I don't make any excuses for these contributions, or worse ones which have been lost down the back of the Internet sofa.
 But I *do* try and learn from them.

-However, while I wish that we didn't have to deal with ad-homenim attacks, unconstructive criticism, and the like, I do really appreciate direct feedback.
-Here's a comment from Reddit on one of my recent blog posts.

-> `T{}` may be either value-initialization or aggregate initialization or "plain" initialization calling an initializer-list constructor, depending on `T`.
->
-> "you can’t default-initialize a const-qualified object if it lacks a user-provided constructor,"
->
->That's not the rule anymore, thankfully.
-See Core DR 253, resolved by P0490R0 (scroll to the bottom).
->
-> "The language mandates that the type without the user-provided constructor is value-initialized and the type with is default-initialized."
->
->That's not quite how it works.
-In your initial example, `a` is aggregate-initialized; `b` is value-initialized but its value-initialization doesn't do zero-initialization.
->
->"ordered"'s description is incorrect.
-That category also include all "plain" non-local static/thread-local variables.
-If "non-trivial" is referring to [basic.life], it's now called "non-vacuous" and covers all initialization except by a trivial default constructor.

-I would say that this is excellent feedback.
-It explicitly addresses inaccuracies in the post and provides corrections for each point in turn, all without a sense of condescension or malice.
-Maybe you wouldn't call it "polite", but if you want to correct someone's post, this is a good way to do it.